- Parents Home

 - Wear a mask at home if you are sick.
 Try to limit contact with your child until your symptoms are gone.

-Can I Take My Child to the Doctor's Office for Vaccines and Other Care?
+Going to the Doctor's Office for Vaccines and Other Care

-Yes.
-Doctors' offices have taken steps to keep patients safe.
-These include regular deep cleaning, limiting the number of people in waiting areas, screening people who enter the building, and requiring masks for anyone over 2 years old.
+Doctors' offices took many steps during the pandemic to keep patients safe.
+These included regular deep cleaning, limiting the number of people in waiting areas, screening people who enter the building, and requiring masks for anyone over 2 years old.
 Many offices still have these precautions in place.

 When you call, ask the staff what they're doing to keep patients safe so you can be prepared.
 For example, they may allow only one parent or caregiver to go with the child.